Lycoris2017/KPiX-Lycoris/README.md

 tcsh
 source setup_env_template.csh
 make -j 4
+sudo make install # do this if you need shared lib and headers for other compilable codes.
 ```

 Make options:
 * norm: no shared library libkpix.so produced
 * share: only shared library libkpix.so produced (added to default option); Noted: pylibs is not included in this shared lib.
+* install: cp libkpix.so to /usr/local/lib/kpix; cp generic/*.h kpix/*.h to /usr/local/include/kpix.

 #### Branch descriptions: